 - 1. Enroll as a full time student by October 1st following high school graduation; - 2.
-Enroll in and complete at least 12 hours of credit each semester, and receive a passing grade in at least half of the credit hours enrolled in, not to include summer, or enroll in and complete at least 9 hours of credit each semester if working at least 15 hours per week; - 3.
-Achieve grades sufficient each semester to re-enroll for the next semester; - 4.
-At the beginning of each semester, submit to each parent the following: - A transcript provided by the school which includes the courses enrolled in and completed each term, - The grades and credits received for each course, and - An official document, which lists the courses enrolled in for the next term. - 5.
-Produce, upon request for notification of the child's grades by the noncustodial parent, the required documents to the noncustodial parent within thirty days of receipt of grades from the educational institution.
-If the child fails to produce the required documents, payment of child support may terminate without the accrual of any child support arrearage and shall not be eligible for reinstatement; and
+Enroll in and complete at least 12 hours of credit each semester, and receive a passing grade in at least half of the credit hours enrolled in, - not to include summer, or enroll in and complete at least 9 hours of credit each semester if working at least 15 hours per week; - 3.
+Achieve grades sufficient each semester to re-enroll for the next semester; and - 4.
+At the beginning of each semester, submit to each parent the following: - A transcript provided by the school which includes the courses enrolled in and completed each term, - The grades and credits received for each course, and - An official document, which lists the courses enrolled in for the next term.

-6. Failure to comply with these notice requirements may result in lack of eligibility to receive support during a semester or termination of child support.
+Failure to comply with these notice requirements may result in lack of eligibility to receive support during a semester or termination of child support.